yuehaowong/devOpsDemo/README-DOCKER.md

                 - In our first element, we'll want to mount our current directory to the `/usr/src/app` directory in the container.

-                - In our next element, we'll mount a volume we'll simply call 'node_modules' to `/usr/src/app/node_modules` in the container.
+                - In our next element, we'll mount a named volume we'll simply call 'node_modules' to `/usr/src/app/node_modules` in the container.

             - A **command** key that executes `npm run test`